Empty the Trash on Mac OS X Yosemite

 Edited by Grimm, Amanda, Eng

 You're watching VisiHow.
 In this tutorial, we are going to show you how to empty the Trash from your Mac when running OS X Yosemite.

-- 1First, open the Trash option.It should be on the dock.
+- 1It should be on the dock.
 Move the mouse pointer down to the bottom of the screen, and the dock will appear.
 On the far right side of the dock, there is a trash bin.
 In our case, we can even see little bits of trash in it.
 It's labeled "Trash".
 This is the option where all of the Trash for our system is stored.
 To open it, simply give it a click.
-This opens a finder window displaying all of our Trash.Advertisement
+This opens a finder window displaying all of our Trash.First, open the Trash option.Advertisement

 Video: Empty the Trash on Mac OS X Yosemite

 If you have problems with any of the steps in this article, please post in the comments section below.